-The Kai Ika project provides professional filleting services at the Kai Ika filleting trailer at Z Pier at Westhaven, Auckland and the Outboard Boating Club, Orakei, Auckland.
+In Auckland, The Kai Ika project provides professional filleting services at the Kai Ika filleting trailer at Z Pier at Westhaven, Auckland and the Outboard Boating Club, Orakei, Auckland.
 We can also provide filleting for fishing events and knife sharpening.

 All unwanted offcuts from filleting fish are distributed back into the community by the Papatūānuku Kōkiri Marae in Mangere.

 100% of the money raised via our filleting services is re-invested in the Kai Ika Project.

 The Kai Ika filleting station in Auckland at Westhaven Marina, Z Pier is now open.
 Drop off your fish to be filleted for a small fee, knowing there will be nothing wasted, with unwanted fish parts distributed to appreciative whanau, thanks to Papatuanuku Kokiri Marae.